 - Cramps, nausea or vomiting

-- Anaphylaxis which causes chest pain or tightness, dizziness or fainting, fast heartbeat, pale or bluish skin color and severe throat tightness.
+- Lastly, anaphylaxis which causes chest pain or tightness, dizziness or fainting, fast heartbeat, pale or bluish skin color and severe throat tightness.

 The body of an individual with wheat allergy will produce antibodies to the protein found in wheat and eventually trigger a reaction upon the next exposure.
 Every time the person eats any food that contains wheat, the immune system will attack it.